 La Sportiva Katana

-The Katana has been described by some as the ‘one shoe wonder’ and is certainly one of the most versatile shoes in the whole La Sportiva range, if not the entire climbing shoe market.
+The Katana has been described by some as the ‘one shoe wonder’ and is certainly one of the most versatile shoes in the whole La Sportiva range, if not the entire shoe market.

 The internet is full of climbers raving about their Katanas, and it’s not hard to see why.
-Super comfortable, yet uncompromising performance are the two winning features of a great all round climbing shoe, both of which the Katana has in abundance.
+Super comfortable, yet uncompromising performance are the two winning features of a great all-round climbing shoe, both of which the Katana has in abundance.

-The Katana uses 4mm of Vibram XS Edge rubber, so its a really durable climbing shoe.
+The Katana uses 4mm of Vibram XS Edge rubber, so it’s a really durable climbing shoe.
 The shoe also uses La Sportiva’s P3 platform to ensure that they keep their shape throughout their life.

 Sizing: The leather upper will stretch a bit once broken in, which is something you will always want to take into account when sizing up your shoes.
-However, we have found that the sizing to be true, so we recommend going for your normal shoe size, or half a size down if you really want to guarantee a snug fit.
+However, we have found the sizing to be true, so we recommend going for your normal shoe size, or half a size down if you really want to guarantee a snug fit.